 - UKCISA — the UK Council for International Student Affairs

-In general, Nottingham is a safe place to live, but you are advised to take sensible precautions to protect yourself and your belongings.
-For example, we recommend that you take out adequate insurance.
-Endsleigh is a company that specialises in insurance cover for students and is recommended by the National Union of Students.
-They offer a package specifically for international students.
+We advise you to take sensible precautions to protect yourself and your belongings.
+For example, we recommend you take out adequate insurance.
+Endsleigh is a company that specialises in insurance cover for students.
+They're recommended by the National Union of Students (NUS).
+They also offer a package specifically for international students.